hansgra/Excel-REST/index.md

 ---
 layout: default
 title: Excel-REST
-description: Excel-REST
 ---

-It seems like everything has a REST webservice these days and there is no reason to leave Excel out of the fun.
-Excel-REST is designed to make working with complex webservices easy with Excel.
-It includes support for authentication, making async requests, automatically converting and parsing JSON, working with cookies and headers in requests and responses, and much more.
+Excel-REST makes working with complex webservices and APIs easy with Excel.
+It includes support for authentication, making async requests, automatically converting and parsing JSON, working with cookies and headers, and much more.

 Getting started
 ---------------